REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Resource-Efficient Deep Subnets

 \subsection{\reds fine-tuning}

-Fine-tuning models after pruning is common practice to recover model accuracy.
-The \reds subnetworks found by the \bottomup heuristic algorithm are now fine-tuned to recover their full accuracy.
-The fine-tuning process draws inspiration from the subnetwork training procedure of Once-for-All~\citep{cai2020onceforall} and DRESS~\citep{qu2022dress}.
-In the former, a pre-trained model is iteratively fine-tuned along its structured dimensions to enforce and mantain high accuracies in all of its $10^{19}$ subnetworks.
-After fine-tuning, a hardware-specialized static subnetwork is selected and deployed in a real-world environment.
-In the latter, multiple subnetworks are sampled based on the magnitude of the weights.
-They are fine-tuned in parallel with a weighted loss function to enforce high accuracy by applying for each subnetwork a binary mask to the inputs.

-Similarly to DRESS, all \reds subnetworks are fine-tuned simultaneously.
-Differently, for each subnetwork we slice each layer to construct a subnetwork architecture by storing only the ID of the last active neuron on the child subnetwork called the slicing point.
-During fine-tuning, sketched in \figref{fig:REDS_Training_Slicing_Approach}, the weights of each subnetwork $i$ are reused by all lower-capacity subnetworks $\{i+k\}_{k=1}^{N}$ by dynamically creating a tensor slice for each layer, \ie a tensor object that points to the original weight tensor with a specific predefined number of its computational units.
-Similarly to DRESS, we balance the contribution of the loss of each individual model with parameters $\{\pi_i\}_{i=1}^{N}$ equal to the percentage of weights used in the encoder part of the model by the subnetwork $i$.
+Fine-tuning models after pruning is a common practice to recover model accuracy.
+The \reds subnetworks found by the heuristics algorithm are fine-tuned to recover their full accuracy.
+For the \dscnn, \cnn and \dnn architectures we first simultaneously fine-tune the encoder's weights followed by the batch normalization layers~\citep{qu2022dress}.
+For the \vit architecture we employed a stochastic training approach following~\citep{haberer2024hydravit} to finetune each subnetwork.
+For each subnetwork we slice each layer to construct a subnetwork architecture by storing only the slicing point corresponding to the number of active computational units.
+During fine-tuning, the weights of each subnetwork $i$ are reused by all lower-capacity subnetworks $\{i+k\}_{k=1}^{N}$ by dynamically creating a tensor slice for each layer, \ie a tensor view object that points to the original weight tensor.
+For the \dscnn, \cnn and \dnn architectures we balance the contribution of the loss of each individual model with parameters $\{\pi_i\}_{i=1}^{N}$ equal to the percentage of weights used in the encoder part of the model by the subnetwork $i$~\citep{qu2022dress}.